Office Properties Income Trust (NASDAQ:OPI) Updates Q4 2022 Earnings Guidance

-Office Properties Income Trust (NASDAQ:OPI – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Sunday morning.
+Office Properties Income Trust (NASDAQ:OPI – Get Rating) updated its fourth quarter 2022 earnings guidance on Sunday.
 The company provided earnings per share guidance of $1.08-$1.10 for the period, compared to the consensus earnings per share estimate of $1.14.
 The company issued revenue guidance of -.
 Office Properties Income Trust also updated its FY 2022 guidance to $4.71-$4.73 EPS.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, November 17th.
-Investors of record on Monday, October 24th will be paid a $0.55 dividend.
-This represents a $2.20 annualized dividend and a dividend yield of 14.45%.
-The ex-dividend date is Friday, October 21st.
-Office Properties Income Trust’s payout ratio is presently 2,444.72%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, November 17th.
+Shareholders of record on Monday, October 24th will be given a dividend of $0.55 per share.
+This represents a $2.20 dividend on an annualized basis and a yield of 14.39%.
+The ex-dividend date of this dividend is Friday, October 21st.
+Office Properties Income Trust’s payout ratio is currently 2,444.72%.

 Institutional Trading of Office Properties Income Trust

 A number of institutional investors and hedge funds have recently added to or reduced their stakes in OPI.
-Invesco Ltd. increased its stake in Office Properties Income Trust by 40.2% in the first quarter.
-Invesco Ltd. now owns 1,478,889 shares of the company’s stock valued at $38,052,000 after acquiring an additional 424,364 shares during the period.
-State Street Corp grew its stake in Office Properties Income Trust by 11.7% during the first quarter.
-State Street Corp now owns 3,188,146 shares of the company’s stock worth $82,031,000 after buying an additional 333,567 shares during the last quarter.
-Millennium Management LLC grew its stake in Office Properties Income Trust by 1,507.4% during the second quarter.
-Millennium Management LLC now owns 169,838 shares of the company’s stock worth $3,388,000 after buying an additional 159,272 shares during the last quarter.
-Vanguard Group Inc. grew its stake in Office Properties Income Trust by 1.2% during the first quarter.
-Vanguard Group Inc. now owns 8,055,780 shares of the company’s stock worth $207,276,000 after buying an additional 95,828 shares during the last quarter.
-Finally, AQR Capital Management LLC grew its stake in Office Properties Income Trust by 75.9% during the second quarter.
-AQR Capital Management LLC now owns 203,436 shares of the company’s stock worth $4,059,000 after buying an additional 87,768 shares during the last quarter.
-Institutional investors own 76.82% of the company’s stock.
+JPMorgan Chase & Co. lifted its position in Office Properties Income Trust by 10.9% during the first quarter.
+JPMorgan Chase & Co. now owns 323,394 shares of the company’s stock valued at $8,321,000 after buying an additional 31,660 shares during the period.
+Raymond James & Associates lifted its position in Office Properties Income Trust by 12.3% during the first quarter.
+Raymond James & Associates now owns 20,748 shares of the company’s stock valued at $534,000 after buying an additional 2,266 shares during the period.
+Bank of New York Mellon Corp lifted its position in Office Properties Income Trust by 1.9% during the first quarter.
+Bank of New York Mellon Corp now owns 750,061 shares of the company’s stock valued at $19,299,000 after buying an additional 14,056 shares during the period.
+American Century Companies Inc. purchased a new position in Office Properties Income Trust during the first quarter valued at $490,000.
+Finally, Bank of Montreal Can lifted its position in Office Properties Income Trust by 18.0% during the first quarter.
+Bank of Montreal Can now owns 17,044 shares of the company’s stock valued at $439,000 after buying an additional 2,601 shares during the period.
+Hedge funds and other institutional investors own 76.82% of the company’s stock.

 About Office Properties Income Trust